 The Applicant and contractors demonstrate capacity, skills and experience to deliver the project including, demonstration of Council’s preference for preservation as opposed to replacement of the original building fabric.

 The quote / budget for delivery of the project is realistic.

-Refer to pages 2 and 3 of the guidelines.
+Refer to the guidelines.